ua-nick/Data-Structures-and-Algorithms/README.md

 ## Usage

+The library is not intended for direct use by importing.
+We strongly recommend copying the necessary implementations and adjusting to your case.

 You can download the source using `go get` command:

 ```
 go get github.com/floyernick/Data-Structures-and-Algorithms
 ```

-Then just copy the required code into your project.
 Don't forget about proverb:
 > A little copying is better than a little dependency.

 ## Contribute